oogles/djem/docs/topics/models.rst

 The ``date_created`` and ``date_modified`` fields will default to ``django.utils.timezone.now()`` at the moment the instance is initially saved.

 The ``user_created`` and ``user_modified`` fields will require a ``User`` instance in order to populate their values.
 However, they do not need to be populated manually.
 Djem provides various mechanisms to both make it easy to populate these fields automatically, and to ensure they are populated any time a record is updated.
-See :ref:`commoninfomixin-maintaining-accuracy`.
+See :ref:`auditable-maintaining-accuracy`.

 If any of the fields *are* populated manually, those values will take precedence.

-.. _commoninfomixin-maintaining-accuracy:
+.. _auditable-maintaining-accuracy:

 Maintaining accuracy
 --------------------

-The fields provided by :class:`CommonInfoMixin` are designed to be automatically populated whenever necessary.
+The fields provided by :class:`Auditable` are designed to be automatically populated whenever necessary.
 And in the case of ``date_modified`` and ``user_modified``, it is necessary to update them whenever a record is updated.

 For the date fields, this is easy to accomplish.
 For the user fields, it requires something extra - knowledge of the user doing the creating/updating.